albab/sf-food-truck-finder/README.md

 * RSpec

 ## Usage
 Users can pick a category from a list of food types and find food trucks in the SF area with that category to display on the map.
-Clicking on a marker on the map will open up an info window with details on that food truck.
+Clicking a marker on the map will open up an info window with details on that food truck.
 Users can autogeolocate by clicking pin icon in top right corner.

 ## Assumptions
 I'm assuming the end user is using a modern web browser, preferably Chrome.
-The user presumably lives in San Francisco as well.
+The user presumably lives in San Francisco.

 ## Decisions
 I initially wrote out the action of finding trucks by categories the "Rails way" through formal ajax responses on the link_to's, but for whatever reason it wouldn't interpolate/render the array of nearest locations in the js.erb file when deployed to Heroku.
 I ended up going with a straight up $.ajax call to the route to grab the JSON and then built the map around that instead to get it working.